Loving the children Jesus loves

 For these women, difficult childhoods have led to destructive life habits.
 By learning the Bible along with their children, these moms are training their children to avoid making the same bad decisions that landed them in multiple difficulties, and ultimately, in prison.

 Sometimes in ministry we never know exactly how things will unfold.
-Our original goal was and still is to give the women a solid Christian foundation that will enable them to continue to grow in Christ and get established in a church when they return to the home countries.
-Although we weren’t prepared to minister to children, not having separate childcare forced me to find a way to include the--and that has turned out to be a blessing.
+Our original goal is to give the women a solid Christian foundation that will enable them to continue to grow in Christ and get established in a church when they return to their home countries.
+Although we weren’t prepared to minister to children, not having separate childcare forced me to find a way to include the — and that has turned out to be a blessing.
 We are helping these moms to train their children in the ways of God.

 Ask God how you might minister to open hearts like these women in Peru.
-Can you pray, give funds to keep workers on the field, or serve alongside Christian workers?
-Contact SIM today to find out how you can get involved.
+Can you pray, give or serve alongside us?
+Contact your nearest SIM office today to find out how you can get involved.